typedb/typedb-docs/_09-query/03-insert-query.md

 permalink: /docs/query/insert-query
 ---

-## Inserting Instances of Entity
+## Insert Instances of an Entity Type
-To insert an instance of an entity into the knowledge graph, we use the `insert` keyword followed by what looks a lot like what we used for [matching instances of entities](/docs/query/match-clause#matching-instances-of-an-entity).
+To insert an instance of an entity type into the knowledge graph, we use the `insert` keyword followed by what looks a lot like what we used for [matching instances of entities](/docs/query/match-clause#match-instances-of-an-entity).

 <div class="gtabs dark" data-parse-to-html="true">